-The purpose of Triodos Bank N.V. (‘the Bank’), as disclosed in the annual report on page 8, is to render sustainable banking services to its customers.
-This includes financing of companies, institutions and projects that adds cultural value and benefits people and the environment, with the support of depositors and investors who want to encourage socially responsible business and a sustainable society.
+The purpose of Triodos Bank N.V. (‘the Bank’), as disclosed in the annual report on page 8, is to connect depositors and investors with socially responsible businesses to build a movement for a sustainable, socially inclusive society, built on the conscious use of money.
 This purpose makes that customers and other stakeholders are interested in more than just the financial performance of the Bank.

 Our scope can be summarised as follows:

 To: the general meeting and the supervisory board of Triodos Bank N.V.

 In our opinion, the financial statements of Triodos Bank N.V. (‘the Bank’) give a true and fair view of the financial position of the Bank and the Group (the Bank together with its subsidiaries) as at 31 December 2019, and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 We have audited the accompanying financial statements 2019 of Triodos Bank N.V., Zeist.
 The financial statements include the consolidated financial statements of the Group and the company financial statements.